smartcontractkit/flakeguard/design.md

 #### Cons

 * Can run into merge conflicts galore, will probably need some system to deal with these.
-* Some tests (like complex subtests) can not be easily quarantined and my need manual intervention, which can frustrate devs who are unfamiliar with the process.
+* Some tests (like complex subtests) can not be easily quarantined and may need manual intervention, which can frustrate devs who are unfamiliar with the process.
 This isn't a big deal, and can be ameliorated with good docs and alerts.

 ## Flakeguard's Usage of [gotestsum](https://github.com/gotestyourself/gotestsum)